 Your periods should return to a normal pattern.
 If you used hormonal birth control or the Mirena IUD before, then your periods will return to your normal pattern after you stop using these methods.

-Women who have a tubal ligation have a decreased risk of developing ovarian cancer.
+Women who have a tubal ligation have a decreased risk for developing ovarian cancer.

 Isley MM.
 Postpartum care and long-term health considerations.
 In: Landon MB, Galan HL, Jauniaux ERM, et al, eds.
 Gabbe's Obstetrics: Normal and Problem Pregnancies.
 8th ed.
 Philadelphia, PA: Elsevier; 2021:chap 24.